WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 In fact, we believe the most likely scenario for an exit scam is that the wallet would bait-and-switch.
-It would see to how many users it could grow the app or even buy out a successful wallet in financial trouble to then introduce a code to leak the backups.
+It would see to how many users it could grow the app or even buy out a successful wallet in financial trouble to then introduce an update to leak the backups.
 The evil code would not be present until the app is losing users (or funds under management) for whatever other reason.